Last Updated on January 17, 2024 by Kari

 Is Mindvalley Worth It?

-I should say that the membership is worth it, without a doubt.
+And the membership is worth it, without a doubt.

 If you are a social person, it’s a great place to meet like-minded people.